koszeggy/KGySoft.Drawing.Tools/README.md

 #### By VSIX Installer

 If you use Visual Studio 2013 or newer the simplest way is to download the [installer package](https://marketplace.visualstudio.com/items?itemName=KGySoft.drawing-debugger-visualizers) from the VisualStudio Marketplace.

-You can perform the install also from Visual Studio by the _Tools/Extensions and Updates..._ (Visual Studio 2019: _Extensions/Manage Extensions_) menu.
+You can perform the install also from Visual Studio by the _Tools/Extensions and Updates..._ (Visual Studio 2019: _Extensions/Manage Extensions_) menu if you search for the "_KGy SOFT Drawing DebuggerVisualizers_" extension.

 #### Manual Install